gzq2000/likecanyon/README.md

-Hi, I am Likecanyon,a beginner in robotics.
+Welcome, I am likecanyon,a PhD student focusing on robotics and AI, a life-long learner.
 --
 Homepage:
 https://likecanyon.github.io/